simomarsili/ndd/README.md

 ```

 The posterior standard deviation can be used to quantify the uncertainty in
-the entropy estimate. `ndd.entropy()` can optionally returns an
+the entropy estimate.
+Optionally, `ndd.entropy()` can approximate
-approximation to the posterior standard deviation:
+the posterior standard deviation:
 ```python
 >>> entropy_estimate, std = ndd.entropy(counts, return_std=True)
 >>> std